 Our team believes it is more realistic to take a “lifecycle” approach to emissions.
 This point can be clearly demonstrated by comparing a utility with an oil pipeline company.

 Enbridge Inc. is a North American energy infrastructure company which owns extensive crude oil and liquids pipeline networks.
 Enbridge’s assets are responsible for transporting 65% of all Canadian energy exports to the US.
-90% of Canadian oil production comes from tar sands.
+The majority

 NextEra Energy is a regulated utility in the US.
 Its assets include Florida Power & Light Company, a regulated electric utility business, and NextEra Energy Resources, a clean energy leader which is the largest wind operator in the US, with a growing portfolio of solar assets.